Nasser Hussain: Test cricket

 Hussain was subsequently not picked for the next three years.
 He was regarded as a bit of a "hot-head", and his fiery temper briefly jeopardised his prospects of an international career.
-At Essex Hussain continued to score runs and impress his county colleague and England captain Graham Gooch enough to have a Test reprieve.
-So at the 3rd Ashes Test of 1993, Hussain joined an England team.
-Hussain scored 71 and 47 not out, which was enough to see him selected for the rest of the series.
+At Essex, Hussain continued to score runs and impressed his county colleague and England captain Graham Gooch enough to have a Test reprieve.
+He was thus selected for the 3rd Ashes Test of 1993, in which he scored 71 and 47 not out, ensuring his selection for the rest of the series.
 It was however not enough to secure his place for the subsequent winter tour, nor for that matter the next three years of Test matches.

 Hussain was picked again for a Test series against India in the summer of 1996.
 The number 3 batting position had been troublesome for England for some time.
 England had tried all manner of combinations at No. 3, from the left-field Jason Gallian to the veteran Robin Smith, via the temperamentally suspect pairing of Graeme Hick and Mark Ramprakash.
-"A lot is made of your batting position," Hussain recalled to Cricinfo, "but I always felt, and I did back then when David Lloyd rang me up and asked me to bat No. 3, that if you're good enough to be playing Test cricket, you should be good enough to move from No. 5 to No. 3".
+"A lot is made of your batting position," Hussain recalled to ESPNcricinfo, "but I always felt, and I did back then when David Lloyd rang me up and asked me to bat No. 3, that if you're good enough to be playing Test cricket, you should be good enough to move from No. 5 to No. 3".

 Hussain scored 128 in the first innings.
 Hussain was awarded Man of The Match and with another century in the last Test that summer was awarded Man of the Series.